-(2) Represents the increase in paid-in capital in connection with the merger of our former subsidiary Masisa S.A. in connection with such entity's merger into and with Terranova S.A., excluding the paid-in capital representing the shares underlying ADSs and shares of common stock held directly by U.S. shareholders that were registered on a Registration Statement on Form F-4 in connection with the merger.
+(2) Represents the increase in paid-in capital in connection with the merger of our former subsidiary Masisa S.A. in connection with such entity's merger into and with Terranova S.A., excluding the paid-in capital representing the shares underlying ADSs which were registered on a Registration Statement on Form F-4 in connection with the merger.